soapgaz/soapgaz/README.md

 to the entitled people who have been messaging me recently who I'VE ALREADY HAD ISSUES WITH.
 I am NOT entitled to reply to you, do NOT spam my messages, and i was ASLEEP.
 DAMN!
 I HAVE COD MAID SKINS AND ANYTHING SIMILAR IN MY DNI!
 I HAVE ALOT OF THE AREA HIDDEN FOR THAT REASON!

 do NOT hop in my whispers begging for supporter. i will hide you and ignore you AND gift another one of my friends supporter out of pure spite.

+"did you hide my friend?" does your friend own a maid/dress skin of a character from call of duty? yes: then because of that, no: then idfk. probably a freak